section-engineering-education/engineering-education/content/articles/kotlin-flow-zip-operator/index.md

 - A basic knowledge in Android Jetpack Components i.e `Livedata`, `ViewModel` and `Repository` patterns.

 ### What is Kotlin flow
-Flow is therefore a coroutine that can emit multiple values over some time.
+Flow is a coroutine that can emit multiple values over some time.
 It can also be defined as a Kotlin language feature that serves as a reactive programming framework.

-To learn more about how to create a flow, visit [here](https://www.section.io/engineering-education/introduction-to-kotlin-flows/).
+To learn more about how to create a flow, visit this [article](/engineering-education/introduction-to-kotlin-flows/).

 ### Kotlin flow operators
-These are the operators that decide what happens with the emission of a flow.
-They include, `filter`, `map` and `onEach`.
+These are the operators that decide what happens with the emission of a flow:
 - filter -> Filters the values produced by a flow.
 - map -> Maps the value of a certain flow to a new value.
 - onEach -> It does not return any formal value but returns the previous flow.